dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

 The `MapUpdateStatus` method in turns calls the `UpdateStatus` method on the handler's `PlatformView` property.
-The `PlatformView` property, which is of type `MauiVideoPlayer`, represents the native view that provides the video player implementation on each platform.
+The `PlatformView` property, which is of type `MauiVideoPlayer`, encapsulates the native views that provide the video player implementation on each platform.

 #### Android